 On the one hand, you can prove your quote or piece of content with the link.
 On the other hand, this is a very good and proactive way to get the people you’ve linked to in your article to link back to you.
 To get a backlink from them you have to contact the quoted people or organizations after the blog is published and let them know that you mentioned them.
 Be careful how and where you approach them, as a very direct approach or impersonal mass-email will often be ignored by the recipients.
 So make sure you know who you’re contacting, use their name and explain to them what you’ve written and that you’ve mentioned and linked them in it.
 This is a good base for future communications with that person.
 The goal here is to get the person to link back to your site and ideally to mention your website/ blog or service in an article of their own.

 Offer free and helpful content

 Writing and publishing guest posts on other websites can be another good way to position yourself as an expert in your topic area.
-This tactic helps you to not only increase your own popularity but also to reach visitors of other sites and to build high quality backlinks.
+This tactic helps you to not only increase your own popularity but also to reach visitors from other sites and to build high-quality backlinks.
 Simply place a link into the text of your guest blog to get a positive impact on the ranking of your own website.

 Create and publish Infographics

 In the last couple of years publishing infographics has become increasingly popular as a way to build up backlinks.
 As long as they are clear and valuable to the reader, these are often shared and distributed.
 They can be done for any topic and should offer the reader a quick overview of the respective topic.
 Always have in mind that it’s very important to adapt the content to your specific target audience.

 Hint: If you need inspiration for an infographic, just search Google for existing graphics for your subject.